Lucky666123/Robotic-Arm/README.md

 As an example, consider the plot below, where we have plotted the average score (over all 20 agents) obtained with each episode.

 The environment is considered solved, when the average (over 100 episodes) of those ***average scores is at least +30.***

+### Distributed Training

+This version contains 20 identical agents, each with its own copy of the environment.
+The environment is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 ## 2. Getting Started: